-To improve the transport network in Bentleigh, ease congestion and increase the provision of parking, these strategies will be implemented:
+To improve the transport network in Bentleigh, ease congestion and increase the provision of parking, we will implement these strategies:

-- > Design streets that balance the needs of diverse users to create an accessible, safe, comfortable and enjoyable environment for everyone. - > Ensure the centre is safe and easy to navigate. - > Provide a slow-speed environment to ease the movement of pedestrians and help create attractive places. - > Enable clear and efficient connections to public transport hubs.
+- Design streets that balance the needs of diverse users to create an accessible, safe, comfortable and enjoyable environment for everyone. - > Ensure the centre is safe and easy to navigate. - > Provide a slow-speed environment to ease the movement of pedestrians and help create attractive places. - > Enable clear and efficient connections to public transport hubs.